background

 myra

-Myra updated on Feb 17, 2023 | Home > iOS & Mac Topics
+Myra updated on Sep 05, 2023 | Home > iOS & Mac Topics

-Sometimes, your old or new iPhone can get stuck on a software update, and it can be due to several reasons, such as a glitch, bugs in the software, or due to several other factors.
+Apple is the only smartphone manufacturer that updates iPhone software for up to six years.
+The latest updates always include new features, bug fixes, security vulnerability fixes, and more.
+Sometimes, your old or new iPhone can get stuck on a software update, which can be due to several reasons, such as a glitch, bugs in the software, or several other factors.

 Continue reading to learn what causes your new iPhone to get stuck on a software update and how to fix it.

-New iPhone Stuck on Software Update: Possible Reasons
+🏷️New iPhone Stuck on Software Update: Possible Reasons

 New iPhones should not get stuck during software updates in general, but if yours did, here are the possible reasons: